abshinn/bashcrash/README.md

 find ~/zipfian -name ".py"
 ```

-The find command can also execute a given command on all of the files returned by the search using the `exec` flag.
+The find command can also execute a given command on all of the files returned by the search using the `-exec` flag.
 To search for all python files within the `zipfian` directory that contain the string `"RandomForestClassifier"`:

 ```bash
 find ~/zipfian -name "*.py" -exec grep -l "RandomForestClassifier" {} \;